ronivay/zabbix-dell-omsa/README.md

 Discovered items:
 - Virtual disks and their controller
 - Physical disks and their controller
-- Fans
+- Fans with their index number
-- PSU's
+- PSU's with their index number
 - Temperature sensors
-- Physical NIC's
+- RAM with their index number

 Monitored items and triggers:
 - Individual physical disks and their status